youranli001/plane-wave-fit/paper.md

 ```

 # Research impact statement

-PlaneWaveFit provides an open-source, modular implementation of 2D plane-wave fitting for internal tides.
-Applied to SWOT data in the Southern Ocean [cite my paper], the software successfully extracted coherent tidal beams and refraction patterns in regions with strong mesoscale eddies.
-By combining fitted surface amplitudes with the precomputed conversion database, researchers can estimate depth-integrated energy and flux directly from satellite observations.
+PlaneWaveFit provides an open-source, modular implementation of two-dimensional plane-wave fitting for internal tides.
+Applied to SWOT data in the Southern Ocean [@li2026], the software successfully extracted coherent tidal beams and refraction patterns in regions with strong mesoscale eddies.
+The technique has been applied to map internal tides globally using multi-satellite altimetry [@zhao2016global; @zaron2019baroclinic; @zhao2024internal].
+By combining fitted surface amplitudes with the precomputed conversion database, researchers can estimate depth-integrated energy and flux directly from satellite observations, facilitating a deeper understanding of tidal dissipation and mixing processes.

 # Future Directions